Open Access at Royal Holloway

 - The term “gold OA” is used to describe publishing an article in a full or hybrid OA journal.
 Hybrid journals have a mix of OA articles which anyone can read and articles which only journal subscribers can read.

-- Repositories, or green OA, can host different types of material, such as peer-reviewed papers, grey literature, theses and dissertations, and pre-print and post-print items.
+- Repositories, or green OA, can host different types of material, such as peer-reviewed papers, grey literature, theses and dissertations, and pre- peer reviewed and post peer reviewed items.
 Repositories can be institutional or organisational, which are affiliated with institutions and organisations, or subject, which collect items related to subject fields.

 01.04.16: REF Open Access policy started.
 Are you REF OA ready?

-Please remember that articles and conference proceedings published in journals, accepted after 1st April 2016 must have the author's accepted manuscript deposited into Pure within 3 months of the date of acceptance in order to be OA eligible for the REF.
-More communications will follow.
+Articles and conference papers published in journals, and accepted after 1st April 2016, must have the author's accepted manuscript deposited into Pure within 3 months of the date of acceptance in order to be OA eligible for the REF.

 Royal Holloway is a strong supporter of OA to achieve the College's research strategy, which is underpinned by policies, advocacy, support services for researchers and systems development.

 - College OA Policies for research outputs and PhD theses:The Academic Board at Royal Holloway formally endorsed an Open Access Publications Policy for Royal Holloway in December 2009.
 This Policy has required researchers to submit a version of their research into the College's Research Repository since the 1 September 2010.
 Publications are submitted using Royal Holloway’s research information system, Pure.
 In submitting an item, researchers are assigning to Royal Holloway certain non-exclusive rights as outlined in the deposit licence.
 Publishers and/or copyright owners may also like to refer to the Institutional Repository Takedown Policy.
 The E theses submission policy requires PhD students to submit their PhD thesis to Pure.